Audit is the process through which syllabi are reviewed and approved. This is

 instructor) syllabus review.
 The audit process has several stages and is exclusively available to individuals

 who have the ability to edit the syllabus or have audit course domain permission.
+If you'd like to review the Audit domain role, consider reading our article Domain Permissions in Concourse.
 In order to understand each stage of the auditing process, it is first important

-to note that there are two roles withing auditing:
+to note that there are two roles within auditing:

 - People who